top of page

 • The “I cans” are the deeper-level compliments we want to focus on.

-• And compliments always come from a place of kindness (rather than trying to impress someone, be noticed…) So there’s a couple of things we can ask ourselves when we compliment someone - is this compliment supporting this person to ‘grow’ and am I being genuine?
+And compliments always come from a place of kindness (rather than trying to impress someone, be noticed…) So there’s a couple of things we can ask ourselves when we compliment someone - is this compliment supporting this person to ‘grow’ and am I being genuine?
 If the answer is ‘āe’ and ‘āe’ then kei te pai!

-And then you might want to practise!
+And then you might want to practice!
 Pair tamariki up, and ask them to share a compliment with each other and kōrero about how it has felt to give and receive the compliment.
 Make adjustments as needed, but hopefully, this is a really positive experience.

+Use your circle time at the beginning or end of the day for a quick round of compliment circle.
 Sit in a circle - ask tamariki to turn to the person next to them (so they’re working in a pair) and exchange compliments.
 Then turn to the person on the other side, and do the same.
+Another option, that might support more authentic compliments, is inviting tamariki to chose someone in the circle that they would like to compliment, that was it is something authentic that they have genuinely thought about for that person.

 Ask tamariki to be mindful for a moment to feel anything that comes with their compliments (both giving and receiving) before moving on to the day or saying haere rā.